DrA1ex/JS_ParticleSystem/README.md

 ## N-Body Simulation

-Simulation is N-Body, means all particles interacts with each other.
-This is what can be called a galaxy simulation.
-Of course, with some assumptions!
-The formation of a galaxy is a long process, the beauty of which was formed by millions of years of interactions.
-Moreover, the number of particles in a galaxy is so large that no computer could recreate the birth of a galaxy with high accuracy.
-But this simulation will allow you to enjoy the process on a small scale.
+The simulation is an N-Body system, where all particles interact with each other.
+It can be referred to as a galaxy simulation, although certain assumptions are made.
+The formation of a galaxy is a lengthy process, shaped over millions of years of interactions.
+Furthermore, the sheer number of particles in a galaxy is so immense that recreating the birth of a galaxy with high accuracy is beyond the capabilities of any computer.
+However, this simulation provides the opportunity to witness the process on a smaller scale.

 _50,000 particles forms a Galaxy-like image_ (Try it yourself: [#1](https://dra1ex.github.io/JS_ParticleSystem/n_body/?state=../static/galaxy1.json), [#2](https://dra1ex.github.io/JS_ParticleSystem/n_body/?state=../static/galaxy2.json), [#3](https://dra1ex.github.io/JS_ParticleSystem/n_body/?state=../static/galaxy3.json))

 [<img height="250" alt="image" src="https://user-images.githubusercontent.com/1194059/194406835-25e8af62-3361-45d9-8e53-836f68ae04b3.png">](https://user-images.githubusercontent.com/1194059/194406257-721f5516-9685-425c-b157-f4f28aa12c64.png) [ <img height="250" alt="image" src="https://user-images.githubusercontent.com/1194059/194406943-f9996d31-2b2d-402f-b50c-6634538a7a5d.png">](https://user-images.githubusercontent.com/1194059/194406416-311b8dfc-857f-458c-8d7c-5cba1cac4636.png) <img height="250" alt="image" src="https://user-images.githubusercontent.com/1194059/193401669-acc131b5-9aa6-4ddb-b2b2-582986dc7320.png"> <img height="250" alt="image" src="https://user-images.githubusercontent.com/1194059/193060048-2f9dd976-e675-42f2-aef1-1f381a807ced.png"> <img height="250" alt="image" src="https://user-images.githubusercontent.com/1194059/193402299-c9728ea3-b29d-4174-a4d1-3930c85cd863.png"> <img height="250" alt="image" src="https://user-images.githubusercontent.com/1194059/193402786-c9d376cf-5170-47e0-974d-c31bd3710558.png"> <img height="250" alt="image" src="https://user-images.githubusercontent.com/1194059/193416793-244cf9ba-1218-455b-abf8-da453f3bc14e.png">

-Since an accurate calculation of the gravitational interaction would be too difficult, some optimizations were used.
-All particles are divided into hierarchical segments, thus creating a Spatial Tree.
+Given the complexity of accurately calculating gravitational interactions, several optimizations have been employed.

-Each particle in a segment interacts with each other, but not with particles in other segments.
-Instead, the segments themselves are perceived as large particles and interact with each other.
-This allows us to achieve an acceptable
+The particles are organized into hierarchical segments, forming a Spatial Tree.
+Each particle within a segment interacts with every other particle in the same segment, rather than engaging with particles in different segments.
+Consequently, the segments themselves are treated as larger particles and interact with one another.
+This approach ensures an acceptable complexity level: _O(N*logN)_, as opposed to the unoptimized _O(N*N)_ approach.
-complexity: _O(N*logN)_ instead of unoptimized _O(N*N)_.

 _Visualization of Spatial tree used to optimize 100,000 particles interaction_